 4. Gazette Publication

 This is generally considered as the concluding step in the name change procedure in our country.
-This step involves publishing the name change in your State or Central Gazette after paying the requisite fee.
+This step involves publishing the name change in your State Gazette after paying the requisite fee.
 Submit the application with documents like the Proforma, the newspaper with the ad highlighted, affidavit prepared initially and the attested passport size photos.

 As a closing step, you will be required to obtain copies of the gazette publication wherein your ad appears.
 You may have to wait for a fortnight to get copies.

 Once you have successfully completed the above steps, your name is considered changed officially.
 Presenting copies of the Gazette publication you can request for issue of new passport, electoral ID and other valid Govt.
 IDs.